Drive Safe in the Country

 Country roads can be more dangerous than city or suburb roads.
 Especially if your not used to them.
 You can safely drive in the country if you prepare before driving and pay attention during the drive though.

-- 1Fill your gas tank.Start the trip with a full tank of gas since you won't see many gas stations in the country.
-Refill your gas tank when you do see another gas station too.Advertisement
+- 1Start the trip with a full tank of gas since you won't see many gas stations in the country.
+Refill your gas tank when you do see another gas station too.Fill your gas tank.Advertisement

-- 2Have an emergency kit.You should have food, drink (non-alcholic!), extra fuel, flashlight, and other basic emergency supplies in your trunk in case something happens to your car during the drive.Advertisement
+- 2You should have food, drink (non-alcholic!), extra fuel, flashlight, and other basic emergency supplies in your trunk in case something happens to your car during the drive.Have an emergency kit.Advertisement

 - Make sure your maps are updated!
 An old map may not be accurate.